 [4] As stated earlier, the policy-aware cloaking may result in some loss of utility in comparison to a k-inside policy (that uses the same cloak type).
-We show empirically that the utility reduction traded for the stronger privacy guarantee is reasonable: the average cloak area is at most 1.7 times the average area of the tightest cloaks used for policy-unaware anonymity.
+We show empirically that the utility reduction traded for the stronger privacy guarantee is reasonable: the average cloak area is at most 1.7 times that of the tightest cloak used for policy-unaware anonymity.

-Scope of the paper More recently, several extensions to sender k-anonymity has been proposed, such as allowing user specified k (in [14], [11]) and defending against trajectory-aware attacker [6], [27], [11] where the attacker has knowledge of when multiple requests have originated from the same (a priori unknown) user, even if they are sent at different times and from different locations.
-While these extensions are important, our work improves upon the foundations of these extensions, namely make it policy-aware.
-We leave as future work the extension of the policy-aware sender k-anonymity to handle trajectory-awareness and user-specified k.
+Scope of the paper More recently, several extensions to sender k-anonymity have been proposed, such as allowing user specified k (in [13], [11]) and defending against trajectory-aware attacker [6], [24], [11] where the attacker has knowledge of when multiple requests have originated from the same (a priori unknown) user, even if they are sent from different locations at different times.
+While these extensions are important, our work improves upon the foundations of these extensions, namely make them policy-aware.
+We leave as future work the extension of the policy-aware sender k-anonymity to handle user-specified k and trajectory-awareness.

 Paper outline The remainder of the paper is organized as follows.
 In Section II, we show how we model an LBS.
 We define sender anonymity and the classes of attacks it defends against in Section III.
 Section IV gives our PTIME algorithm for finding a policy-aware anonymization of maximum utility.
-In Section V we describe how we utilize the inherent parallelism in the problem to obtain greater scalability and report on the experimental evaluation in Section VI.
-We discuss related work in Section VII and conclude in Section VIII.
+In Section IV-C we describe how we utilize the inherent parallelism in the problem to obtain greater scalability and report on the experimental evaluation in Section V. We discuss related work in Section VI and conclude in Section VII.